hasenbanck/resampler/README.md

 - Caching: The library will not cache FFT and FIR objects globally to shorten resampler creation time and lower overall memory consumption for multiple resamplers.

+- No runtime detection of SIMD functionality.
+You need to activate SIMD via compile time target features.

 The default build (without `no_std` feature) has zero dependencies and uses the standard library for optimal performance and memory efficiency through global caching.